A Quick Introduction To TOGAF®

-TOGAF® is maintained by an independent consortium with 400+ organizations.
+An independent consortium with 400+ organizations maintains TOGAF®.
 The TOGAF® is mainly intended to provide a structured approach to organizations that seek to organize and govern the implementation of technology.
 The objective is to employ standardized conceptual frameworks to ensure software development projects meet business objectives.

 What Is The Internet of Things (IoT)?

-One of a host of new and convergent technologies, The Internet of Things is a continuously-growing network of objects and devices that feature ports for internet connectivity and possess an IT address.
-The IoT, as it’s known, links these devices together, and facilitates transmission of data between these devices.
-The IoT environment allows objects, people, or even animals to transmit data over a network with the help of unique identifiers without any human to human contact or human to computer interaction.
+One of a host of new and convergent technologies, the Internet of Things is a continuously growing network of objects and devices with ports for internet connectivity and an IT address.
+The IoT, as it’s known, links these devices together and facilitates data transmission between them.
+The IoT environment allows objects, people, or even animals to transmit data over a network with the help of unique identifiers without any human-to-human contact or human-to-computer interaction.

 The IoT

-According to the Cisco IBSG or the Cisco Internet Business School, the Internet of Things came into play somewhere between 2008 and 2009, at a time when more objects than people were connected.
+According to the Cisco IBSG, or the Cisco Internet Business School, the Internet of Things emerged between 2008 and 2009, when more objects than people were connected.

-IoT's capabilities not only extend to traditional devices like laptops, desktops, and smartphones, but also to a diverse and wide range of devices that are used by people as everyday appliances, with technology embedded in them that will enable them to communicate and interact with the external environment via the internet.
+IoT's capabilities extend to traditional devices like laptops, desktops, and smartphones, as well as to a diverse and wide range of devices used by people as everyday appliances.
+These devices have technology embedded in them that will enable them to communicate and interact with the external environment via the Internet.

-Examples of appliances and devices that can fall into the wide scope of the Internet of Things are thermostats, electronic appliances, speaker systems, cars, security systems, lights, vending machines, and much more.
+Examples of appliances and devices that can be included in the Internet of Things's wide scope are thermostats, electronic appliances, speaker systems, cars, security systems, lights, vending machines, and more.

 “Today, computers -- and, therefore, the Internet -- are almost wholly dependent on human beings for information.
 Nearly all of the roughly 50 petabytes (a petabyte is 1,024 terabytes) of data available on the Internet were first captured and created by human beings by typing, pressing a record button, taking a digital picture or scanning a bar code.

-The problem is, people have limited time, attention and accuracy -- all of which means they are not very good at capturing data about things in the real world.
-If we had computers that knew everything there was to know about things -- using data they gathered without any help from us -- we would be able to track and count everything and greatly reduce waste, loss and cost.
+The problem is people have limited time, attention and accuracy, which means they are not very good at capturing data about things in the real world.
+If we had computers that knew everything there was to know about things -- using data they gathered without any help from us -- we would be able to track and count everything and significantly reduce waste, loss and cost.
 We would know when things needed replacing, repairing or recalling and whether they were fresh or past their best.”

 Is TOGAF® IoT-Ready?

-The Internet of Things is one of the technologies that is addressed by the Open Platform 3.0.
-The IoT standards will do for IoT what the HTML and the HTTP did for the web, which is enable everything to be connected instantly.
-Vendors being able to constantly gather information about the customers from their products throughout their lifecycle enabling optimization of maintenance of operations, and providing safety at a lower cost.
+The Internet of Things is one of the technologies addressed by Open Platform 3.0.
+The IoT standards will do for IoT what HTML and HTTP did for the web, which is enable everything to be connected instantly.
+Vendors will be able to constantly gather information about customers from their products throughout their lifecycle, enabling optimization of maintenance of operations and providing safety at a lower cost.
 It will become much easier for enterprises to monitor and control any installed equipment and integrate it into intelligent solutions.

-The QLM or Quantum Lifecycle Management Work Group works towards providing a framework for the development and consolidation of the open standards that are necessary in enabling the lifecycle management to evolve beyond the traditional limits of product lifecycle management.
+The QLM, or Quantum Lifecycle Management Work Group, works towards providing a framework for the development and consolidation of the open standards necessary to enable lifecycle management to evolve beyond the traditional limits of product lifecycle management.

-The IoT work-group has been successful in producing two IoT standards, namely, Open Data Format (O-DF) and the Open Messaging Interface (O-MI), which is currently working on a standard for the lifecycle management of IoT.
+The IoT work group has been successful in producing two IoT standards, namely, the Open Data Format (O-DF) and the Open Messaging Interface (O-MI), which is currently working on a standard for the lifecycle management of IoT.

 Open Data Format (O-DF)

-The O-DF or the Open Data Format is a standard that represents information which can be explained and understood by all of the information systems work in managing the IoT related data.
-OD-F can be used while publishing any data by using only an ordinary URL address.
-The structures can also be used to request and send information or public data between systems, when used together with the O-MI standards.
+The O-DF, or the Open Data Format, is a standard that represents information that can be explained and understood by all information systems working on managing IoT-related data.
+OD-F can be used to publish any data using only an ordinary URL address.
+When used together with the O-MI standards, the structures can also be used to request and send information or public data between systems.

 Open Messaging Interface (O-MI)

-The O-MI fulfills similar standards for the IoT that HTTP does for the internet.
-Examples of exchanged data are alarm or lifecycle events, sensor readings, or requests for historical data, changes to existing data, etc. Like HTTP, which transports payloads in formats other than HTML, O-MI can be used to transport payloads in any format.
-At present, XML is the most common text based payload format, but formats like the CSV and JSON can also be used.
+The O-MI fulfills the IoT standards similar to HTTP for the internet.
+Examples of exchanged data are alarm or lifecycle events, sensor readings, or requests for historical data, changes to existing data, etc. Like HTTP, which transports payloads in formats other than HTML, O-MI can transport payloads in any format.
+At present, XML is the most common text-based payload format, but formats like CSV and JSON can also be used.

 So What Is The Open Platform 3.0?